infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-3. When an aircraft sends a message to the controller, the aircraft strip and aircraft will flash amber provided the controller has that frequency displayed.
+3. When an aircraft sends a message to the controller, the aircraft strip and aircraft will flash amber provided the controller has that frequency displayed

 4. The message sent will also populate the message box in the bottom right hand corner of the screen.
-This message box will show all messages between all aircraft.
+This message box will show all messages between all aircraft

-5. Customizable settings, the zoom in/out function and a center screen button are always available here.
+5. Customizable settings, the zoom in/out function and a center screen button are always available here